 We often say modernizing servicing is the last frontier of the fintech era because it’s the biggest, most complex operationally, and the most regulated.
 Having a lead partner like Warburg Pincus who truly understands this means we can keep going fast on making innovation a reality.

-This blog features excerpts from an article by R. Christopher Whalen interviewing Sagent CEO Dan Sogorka which originally appeared here in The Institutional Risk Analyst.
+This blog features excerpts from an article about the future of mortgage servicing by R. Christopher Whalen interviewing Sagent CEO Dan Sogorka which originally appeared here in The Institutional Risk Analyst.